erSubhashThapa/100daysofcode/r1-log.md

 **Thoughts/Feelings:** Annoyed that I spent a whole hour hardly accomplishing anything.
 But I think every experience I have is good in some way.

+### R1D13 - 1/12/19
+I figured out my bug from yesterday.
+I was trying to decide a uri but i had never encoded it.
+I  dont totally ubderstand  why you have to do it that way.